ggastin30/Engineering_4_Notebook/README.md

 [Launchpad_2 Code](https://github.com/ggastin30/Engineering_4_Notebook/blob/main/raspberry-pi/Launchpad_2.py)

 ### Reflection
 This assignment was pretty basic because we could base most of it on the last assignment so we just had to add an LED flashing when the second changed.
+I did have a hard time creating a GIF for the evidence.
+I used ezgif and had to compress it after creating a GIF because it was too big.
+I also made a big mistake of writing on top of my old code when I did the assignment which cost me lots of valuable time to re-write the old code.

 ## Onshape_Assignment_Template

 ### Assignment Description